SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Expecting__: Hash

 __Requirements__: Element is multiple, start and stop are defined as integers.
-1 is the beginning.
+1 is the beginning, was unsure whether to start at 0 or 1 because indexes for xPaths/CSS start at 1; so I figured on just starting at 1.

 __Description__:  Use this if you need to work with an artificially smaller set of elements.